Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-sybil3d/TASKS.md

 Last but not least, for each occupation, compare your predictions to anticipate mismatches.

 The expected number of available workers at the end of 2021 was 1 manager, 0 engineers and 1 operator and the company is likely to need 4 managers, 12 engineers and 7 operators in one year from now.
 So the mismatch  is 3 managers, 12 engineers and 6 operators.
-There is a shortage so the company will have to think about hiring new workers in order to grow and improve its situation.
+The company will have to think about hiring new workers in order to grow and improve its situation.

 ***